Accessible Yoga Training School

-The Accessible Yoga Training Online is a foundational course for all yoga teachers, developed to assist trainees in learning to design yoga classes where all students can practice together regardless of age, size, ability, or experience level.Get details & join the waitlist
+The Accessible Yoga Training Online is a foundational course for all yoga teachers, developed to assist trainees in learning to design yoga classes where all students can practice together regardless of age, size, ability, or experience level.Get Details & Register Now

 What Our Students Are Saying

 “My biggest takeaway was accepting not always being 'correct' or saying the right thing.
 That using correct language and actions to be fully accessible as a Yoga teacher and community member is a life long learning process.
 People will respect your authenticity if you are brave enough to show your faults.”

 “I’d recommend Accessible Yoga training because it supports yoga teachers to get past the (western) biases and prejudices of the 'yoga isn’t for me' category and supports Yoga is for every body.”

 -Katherine Skinner, Accessible Yoga Training Online participant

 "The Accessible Yoga Training helped me discover that accessibility encompasses so many different dimensions -- physical, cognitive, emotional, financial, political -- and yet at the same time, the core of yoga is indeed accessibility."

 -Daniel Choi, Accessible Yoga Training Online participant